Randy Arozarena Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in the league.

-- The Mariners have a 3.82 team ERA that ranks seventh across all league pitching staffs.
+- The Mariners have the 12th-ranked team ERA across all league pitching staffs (3.96).

-- Mariners pitchers combine to surrender 79 home runs (one per game), the fourth-fewest in the league.
+- The Mariners give up the fifth-fewest home runs in baseball (82 total, one per game).

-- The right-hander last appeared on Saturday against the Baltimore Orioles, when he tossed 4 1/3 innings, allowing three earned runs while giving up six hits.
+- The righty's most recent appearance was on Sunday against the Baltimore Orioles, when he threw 6 1/3 innings, surrendering two earned runs while allowing six hits.

-- In 10 games this season, the 24-year-old has put up an ERA of 3.88, with 7.9 strikeouts per nine innings.
-Opponents are batting .210 against him.

 © 2023 Data Skrive.
 All rights reserved.